 Norway Spruce.
 Our "Ole Reliable."
 Most of the spruces you see on the farm are Norway Spruce -- the classic standard Christmas tree generations of families have enjoyed.
 They have good shape and retain their needles well after cutting.
 Over the years, we've been pleased to hear from our customers how well these trees have done for them.
 They do well here and respond nicely to a little shaping.

 Majestic Blue Spruce (very blue!).
 We thought we'd try this out.
 The Majestic provides more "blue" in the tree compared to a Colorado or regular Blue.
-This has been our first year to really notice it since they went out to the Front Field in 2010 and are a good size.
 All the Blue Spruces have a sky-blue color with the new growth in the Spring.
 When they harden off by Summer's end, most retain a hint of blue.
 The Majestic stays blue.

 Serbian Spruce (our new "apartment tree").
 This tree sounded promising to us, so in 2008, we got a bunch of them!
 They went into the fields in 2010.
 They have a great shape and are not real bushy - great when you want a tall tree that doesn't take up half your living room.
 Some of our original Norway Spruces that were growing on the Hill Field had a similar shape but that was because they needed more water and nutrients.
 We found some of our customers liked a slim tree ... so we went on the hunt and found the Serbian!
 We were careful not to plant the Serbians next to the Austrian Pines in the seedling bed!